BLotApp/BLot/README.md

 This project was developed with assistance from Claude Sonnet 4 and OpenAI ChatGPT-4.

 > [!CAUTION]
-> **Note**: While Blot offers a unique ECS-based approach to creative coding, it's designed for larger, more complex projects.
-For quick sketching and prototyping, we recommend [OpenFrameworks] for most users.
+> **Note**: While Blot offers a unique ECS-based approach to creative programming, it's designed for larger, more complex projects.
+For quick sketching and prototyping, we recommend [OpenFrameworks].
 However, if you specifically need the composition-based architecture that Blot provides, it can be an excellent choice.
-In creative projects, composition over inheritance often makes more sense than traditional object-oriented approaches.
+In creative applications (over sketches), composition over inheritance often makes more sense than traditional object-oriented approaches.

-### Why a new project and not a fork of OpenFrameworks?
+### Why a new project and not fork OpenFrameworks?

 Adding an Entity-Component System to OpenFrameworks isn't straightforward due to its existing architecture.
-While you can experiment with the [ofxEntt](https://github.com/ofxyz/ofxEnTT) plugin, OpenFrameworks' design wasn't built with ECS in mind from the ground up.
+While you can experiment with the [ofxEntt](https://github.com/ofxyz/ofxEnTT) plugin, OpenFrameworks' design wasn't built with ECS in mind.
 OpenFrameworks uses traditional inheritance-based design, while ECS requires composition-based architecture.
-OpenFrameworks backends are maintained as private, restricting direct memory access that ECS systems often need for optimal performance.
-Also building from scratch allows for consistent attribute access patterns across all components, rather than working around existing getter/setter patterns.
-But really, starting from the ground up provides valuable insights into framework design and ECS implementation so it is a bit of a learning process for me as well.
+Building from scratch allows for consistent attribute access patterns across all components, rather than working around existing getter/setter patterns and provides valuable insights into framework and ECS implementation.
+Also the focus for this Framework is Creative Applications over Creative Coding.

 [OpenFrameworks]: https://openframeworks.cc/
 [DrawBot]: https://drawbot.com/